 Despite the short days and dreary weather, Londoners have plenty of reasons to go outdoors this time of year.
 One of the coolest wintertime activities — literally — is to don some skates and hit one of the outdoor ice rinks around town.
 Somerset House and the Tower of London are considered the Rockefeller Center of ice rinks — but they're even better because you get to glide alongside the facade of a grand Neoclassical building or under the shadow of London's most famous prison and execution site.
 (Be thankful that the blades are on your feet, not above your head.)
 Ice rinks also sprawl in front of the Natural History Museum and Hampton Court Palace.

 Speaking of rinks, the Hyde Park Winter Wonderland boasts that it has the largest one in London.
-It also has plenty of kitschy carnival fun, with a Ferris wheel, carousel, circus show, German market, Bavarian village, and vendors selling silly hats.
+It also has plenty of kitschy carnival fun, with a Ferris wheel, carousel, circus show, old-time market stalls, and vendors selling silly hats.
+South of the Thames, between the London Eye and the Royal Festival Hall, a German Christmas market springs up in late November, and lasts until Christmas Eve.

 For those who prefer to spend winter days under a roof, London's museums, theaters, concert halls, and pubs offer a warm welcome.
 Many of London's best sights are free (although many request a donation), including the National Gallery, National Portrait Gallery, Tate Britain, Tate Modern, British Library, and the Victoria and Albert Museum.
 The British Museum, larger than many villages, is a wonderful place to explore and escape the cold.